taixx046/Lottery-Statistics/README.md

 # Lottery-Statistics

+This program is no longer working due to USA lottery has changed/removed text file of archive lottery result.

 <br>
 Read in historical winning numbers from a text file and show them to user for easier reading
 <br>